Calycophorae: Taxonomy

 From molecular phylogenetics it has been confirmed that Calycophorae evolved from the Physonectae.
 175 species of Siphonophores have been identified of which 5 are of Cystonectae (which includes the Portuguese man o' war) and the rest are of Codonophora.
 There are 16 families under Codonophora and 7 families under Calycophorae: Prayidae, Hippopodiidae, Clausophyidae, Sphaeronectidae, Diphyidae, Abylidae, and Tottonophyidae.

-Other Relevant Information
+Other relevant information

-Current Debates
+Current debates

 The differences in the structure and function of zooids are often studied to determine the different species of Siphonophores, and the loss or addition of zooids usually signify speciation.
 Current debates contemplate whether or not the Siphonophores including Calycophorans as a whole are losing or gaining zooid types.

-Specimen Collection
+Specimen collection

 Siphonophores in general are fragile and using nets would shred the organism into pieces.
 For descriptive analysis, specimens need to be carefully collected by research submersibles into capsules which takes much more time and effort.
 These complications are a setback to the study of Calycophorans.
 However, some locations such as the bay at Villefranche-Sur-Mer, have special abiotic conditions that push up Siphonophores to the shore.
 These specimens are readily collectible and have contributed to much of our knowledge of Siphonophores.